DoDoingDone/DoDoingDone/README.md

 - 💞️ Collaborating on anything that will improve my skills is on the radar.
 Right now I'm still working on being useful.
 - 📫 How to reach me?
 - 😄 Pronouns: She/ her works.
-- ⚡ Fun fact: I was an elephant stablehand at one time in my past.
+- ⚡ Fun fact: I was an elephant stablehand at one time, long ago.
 Yep.

 <!---
 DoDoingDone/DoDoingDone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.